HardlyDifficult/Tutorials/Chapter3.md

 Each FixedUpdate, we set the rotation back to the original.
 We add this to the points child on the spike ball to ensure we are always checking for the player straight up.

 Without this, the points collider would spin with the parent ball.

 <hr></details>
+<details><summary>Why FixedUpdate instead of Update here?</summary>

+Update runs each frame.
+Changing the Transform each Update may be appropriate when you are making changes the player will see.

+FixedUpdate runs every x ms of game time.
+Changing the Transform each FixedUpdate can be used to impact the physics, such as collision detection.

+It is possible for FixedUpdate to happen twice between Updates.
+For this use case, we are only interested in freezing the position for the purpose of trigger enter events.
+If we were to change the transform each Update, we would be checking for collisions with some rotation.
+That said, this probably would not be noticable for this use case - just noting that using Update instead FixedUpdate is a tiny bit incorrect.

+<hr></details>